types of supporting tissues in plants, functions of plant tissues.

 What are the functions of a Collenchyma?

 i.
-Collenchyma cells provides strength and supports in young growing plants parts such as the stem, petioles and leaf blade ii.
-The Collenchyma cells gives flexibility and resilience to the plant.
+Collenchyma cells provide strength and support in young growing plant parts such as the stem, petioles and leaf blade ii.
+The Collenchyma cells give flexibility and resilience to the plant.

 iii.
 They also enable the plant to bend without breaking

 SCLERENCHYMA SUPPORTING TISSUE OF PLANTS